Texas Regional Para Track and Field Clinic

 San Marcos, TX 78666

 Cheri started racing in 1994 at the age of 17.
 She qualified for both the Olympic and Paralympic Games in Atlanta 1996 and Sydney 2000.
 At the 1996 Olympic Games she won a Bronze Medal in the 800m Olympic Exhibition event.
 Cheri was the first Native American to ever win an Olympic Medal.
 After 2000 she decided to retire and start a family, she now has two daughters Reese-15 and Malayna-12 years old.
-In 2013 she decided to come out of retirement in hopes of being competitive once again.
-Since her return to racing she has competed in 3 world championships (medaling 6 x) and the 2016 Paralympic Games in Rio de Janeiro.
-In Rio she won a Silver Medal in the 400m.
-Currently she is training for the 2019 World Championships and the 2020 Paralympics in Tokyo.
+In 2013 she came out of retirement in hopes of being competitive once again.
+Since her return to racing she has competed in 4 world championships (medaling 7 x) and the 2016 Paralympic Games in Rio de Janeiro.
+In Rio she won a Silver Medal in the 400m and in the 2019 IPC World Championships she won a Bronze in the 100M.
+Currently she is training for the 2020 Paralympics in Tokyo.

 Erica Wheeler: Throws Coach – 1996 Olympian for Javelin and U.S. Paralympic National Team Coach